dgarlitt/karma-nyan-reporter/README.md

  - Significant refactor of the codebase
  - Added tests, ci, coverage
  - Added feature requested in issue [#11](https://github.com/dgarlitt/karma-nyan-reporter/issues/11) - Show total test count
+ - Ability to increase the number of rainbow lines displayed (rainbowify th whole screen if you want!)